Giants lose 2 pitchers to injury in 11-4 loss to Rockies

 Freeland (5-5) tossed 5 1/3 innings and allowed three runs on eight hits, including homers by Longoria and Posey.
 The left-hander struck out three and walked none.

 The younger Rodriguez, called up Monday from Triple-A Sacramento, went 3 1/3 innings and allowed four runs - one earned.
-He was removed after being struck in the right calf area by a line drive off the bat of Desmond with one out in the fifth.
+He was removed after being struck in the right shin by a line drive off the bat of Desmond with one out in the fifth.

+"I wanted to stay in," Rodriguez said.
+"But after I threw a few warmup pitches, it felt like it wanted to cramp up to where I couldn't push off my back leg."

 Leading 2-0, the Rockies took advantage of some sloppy defense by the Giants to add three unearned runs in the fourth.
 Rodriguez fanned the first two hitters he faced before Freeland doubled.
 Second baseman Kelby Tomlinson failed to handle Charlie Blackmon's grounder for his second error of the night, allowing Freeland to score.
 Blackmon advanced to third on a throwing error by first baseman Brandon Belt, and Parra and Arenado followed with RBI doubles.